blocksense-network/blocksense-infra-test/libs/ts/onchain-interactions/README.md

 `yarn get-wallets-balances --address <ethereum address>` or just `yarn get-wallets-balances` if you want to check the funds on the sequencer(0xd756119012CcabBC59910dE0ecEbE406B5b952bE)

+### check-pending-tx

+Check all networks in deployedNetworks for pending transactions `yarn check-pending-tx --address <ethereum address>` or just `yarn check-pending-tx` if you want to check for pending on the sequencer(0xd756119012CcabBC59910dE0ecEbE406B5b952bE)

 ### cost-calculations

 Print and log the cost of avg transaction, cost for 24h on all deployedNetworks and runway using current balance(if we assume 5 min between transactions)